Provenance

 Can you backdate a manifest?

-Does the verify page need our backend?
+Does verification need your backend?

 Browser support for Ed25519?

-Inspect the witness · 06
+Inspect · 08

 /witness